 Instructions

-- For the filling: Chop the rhubarb into 1 inch pieces.
+- Chop the rhubarb into 1 inch pieces.
 Slice the strawberries into halves or quarters, depending on their size.
 Combine the rhubarb and strawberries in a bowl and add sugar, cornstarch and toss until well coated.
 Set aside.

-- To assemble the crostata: Preheat oven to 350°F and cover a baking sheet with parchment paper.
+- Preheat oven to 400°F and cover a baking sheet with parchment paper.
 Remove the dough from the refrigerator and roll out on a floured surface into a 14 inch circle.
 Roll the dough around the rolling pin and unroll onto the prepared baking sheet.

 Notes